Lesson 8d - The "Bronze" Badge

-In order to do cross-country flight in any club requirement, club rules dictate that the candidate must have a sign-off for that cross-country flight.
-A bronze badge meets many of the requirements, and demonstrates the candidates skills necessary from safe cross-country flight.
+In order to do cross-country flight in any club equipment, club rules dictate that the candidate must have a sign-off for that cross-country flight.
+A bronze badge meets many of the requirements, and demonstrates the candidate's skills necessary from safe cross-country flight.

 - Pre-Solo: None

 - Private Pilot Candidate: None

 - Complete the ABC Training Program with the C badge awarded.

 - Log at Least 15 solo hours in gliders.
 This time must include 30 solo flights with at least 10 flights flown in a single-place glider if possible.